Ladzserus/LadzTools/DeviceStatus/README.md

 Notes:
 * DeviceVendor is a set of values.
 For now, only "CISCO" and "HPE" are supported.
 * DeviceRole is a set of values.
 For now, only "frontswitch", "backswitch", and "router" are supported.

+## Output

+The output of the script is available in 2 formats, a standalone CSV file, and an HTML fragment.
+If the full HTML report is desired, run Build-HTMLReport.ps1 to construct it from existing fragments.

 ## Changelog